SirPepe/ornament/Readme.md

 Accessors defined with `@prop()` wor as a JavaScript-only API.
 Values can only be accessed through the accessor's getter, invalid values are rejected with exceptions. `@prop()` can be used on private accessors.

+Note that you can still define your own accessors, getters, setters etc. as you would usually do.
+They will still work as expected, but they will not cause `@reactive()` methods to run.

 ### `@attr(transformer, options?)`